Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 # Implementation of TransporterNetwork
 This is the specific repo for documentation of my syudent thesis, which is based on TransporterNetwork.
-There is some opinions, confusions and ideas about the paper and codes of the TransporterNetwork.
+There are some opinions, confusions and ideas about the paper and codes of the TransporterNetwork.
 # Tasks for my student thesis
 1. literature review
 2. implement the TransporterNetwork both in simulation environment and on real robot